 The solution: Close Concierge pays significantly more than market salary, provide fantastic benefits, and share profit between all employees.
 It enables us to attract the best, and ensure you get to work with the best.

-Does a transaction coordinator need a license?
+Does a real estate transaction coordinator need a real estate license?

 One item you might be surprised to see not included in that list is a license.
 In fact, most transaction coordinators do not have a real estate license.

 A transaction coordinator is technically defined as an “unlicensed assistant.”
 In practice, that means your TC can handle all of the responsibilities mentioned above.
 The notable exception is California, which looks for a transaction coordinator to have a license.

 The items a transaction coordinator cannot do are items that agents would prefer to do themselves.
 Said plainly, a transaction coordinator cannot legally advise a client on what to do.

 For a classic example, let’s say your clients are buyers.
 The inspection report just came back and there are significant issues identified.
 The transaction coordinator cannot advise the buyers what they should do.
 It’s not Close Concierge’s place, nor can we, tell your buyers to walk, ask for a big credit, or ask for the repairs to be completed immediately.

 Instead, the agent would most likely talk with the buyers regarding asking for repairs or credits, and how much to ask for.